-The EASIEST Stovetop Popcorn Recipe popped on the stove in as little as 10 minutes with corn kernels, coconut oil and a dash of pink salt!
+The EASIEST stovetop popcorn recipe popped on the stove in as little as 10 minutes!
+How to make popcorn on the stove in a few simple steps with corn kernels, coconut oil and a dash of pink salt!

 My boys are growing up way too fast.
 It is true what they say.
 The days go slow but the years go fast.
 I'm not quite sure when it happens- when I blink or throwing a load of laundry in the wash.
 But I swear every time I look at my boys they have grown about half an inch in height and attitude overnight!

 Every other Wednesday I volunteer in Big C's Kindergarten class.
 Yesterday was our Wednesday and I don't know who was more excited- me or him?!
 Pretty sure it is me --- it was a break from being a parent and I got to enjoy a moment being an adult with an another adult in the room.
 Let's not forget the bonus of seeing the joy in my son's face from his mom by his side.
 He was beaming and I was beaming seeing him in his element!
 It was a good day!

 I love these small traditional moments together.
 The moments when we are together spending time doing something slightly different than the day to day expected.
 In his teenage years he won't want to hang with me.
 I am holding on to family traditions as long as I can keep the kids